 8. Add a dirndl clasp to your apron belt

-Another of the hot dirndl styles these days are bow-less aprons that stay secured with a metal clasp instead (like this one).
+Another of the hot dirndl styles these days are bow-less aprons that stay secured with a metal clasp instead.
 Sort of a dirndl belt buckle, if you will.

 I love my dirndl bows, but I have to admit that dealing with bows that come loose or untied and having to retie them throughout the day is kind of annoying.
 It would be nice to just be able to set it and forget it.